-Applications must be received no later than September 26th, 2019 and should include: cover letter, curriculum vitae, description of research, and writing sample (preferably dissertation chapters).
+Review of applications will begin August 31st, 2020.
+Applications should include: cover letter, curriculum vitae, description of research, and writing sample (preferably dissertation chapters).
 Three confidential letters of recommendation should be submitted through the online portal by the referees.

 Employer will assist with relocation costs.